configjs/unconfigurator/README.md

   <p>Try to make a web page to managing all frontend project configurations.</p>
 </div>

+> Project is developing, not ready for use, please contact me if you are interested in this project: [zero@naily.cc](mailto:zero@naily.cc)

 Try to make a simple command: just run `unconfigurator` or `configure` command in the project root directory, and then you can manage all the configurations of the project through the web page.

 ## Features